 Customs Associates

-1. transaction sale value
+1. transaction or sale value

 5. the built up price

-6. fallback rule applying all reasonable principles.
+6. a fallback rule applying the above methods flexibly.

 While most goods are declared under method 1, customs valuation is clearly not a simple matter.
 It is complicated by issues such as: